 It's a Thursday evening in East London and I'm drinking cocktails with a small baby.
-The baby belongs to Kristian Leontiou and Becky Wharton, the Clapton-based couple behind My Neighbours the Dumplings.
-The dumpling house's name is a play on Studio Ghibli's 1988 anime film My Neighbour Totoro, and began as a pop-up on the top floor of nearby convenience store Palm 2, some two years ago.
+The baby belongs to Kristian Leontiou and Becky Wharton, the Clapton-based couple behind My Neighbors the Dumplings.
+The dumpling house's name is a play on Studio Ghibli's 1988 anime film, My Neighbor Totoro, and began as a pop-up on the top floor of nearby convenience store Palm 2, a little over two years ago.

-Which is possibly why Leontiou and Wharton have decided to open a psychedelic sake lounge in the basement downstairs.
-With sultry red lighting, comfortable sofas, and even a small stage set for open mic nights (in a past life, Leontiou was a songwriter), it's a kind of old fashioned drinking den.
-The bar snacks they'll be serving are similarly playful—think tea-infused quails' eggs, banoffee pie-flavoured mochi, and popcorn chicken—a twist on Korean fried chicken with both sweet and salty popcorn worked into the batter and served with a lemongrass dip.
+This is possibly why Leontiou and Wharton have decided to open a psychedelic sake lounge in the basement downstairs.
+With sultry red lighting, comfortable sofas, and even a small stage set for open mic nights (in a past life, Leontiou was a songwriter), it's a kind of like an old fashioned drinking den.
+The bar snacks they'll be serving are similarly playful—think tea-infused quails' eggs, banoffee pie-flavored mochi, and popcorn chicken—a twist on Korean fried chicken with both sweet and salty popcorn worked into the batter and served with a lemongrass dip.

+An alternative to trendy London ramen bars like Bone Daddies and Tonkotsu, Leontiou and Wharton's take on Asian small plates is a twist on traditional dim sum.
 "Sake's Japanese—we're not restricting ourselves to Chinese dim sum," explains Wharton.
-"We have some dim sum dumplings, some dumplings that are Beijing-style, which you wouldn't find in Hong Kong as much."
+"We have some dim sum dumplings and some dumplings that are Beijing-style, which you wouldn't find in Hong Kong as much."

 Dismayed by the lack of places in London that were making fresh dumplings from scratch (and with a keen eye for the stalls that would fry frozen ones right in front of them), the pair decided to take on the task themselves.
 After all, Wharton had grown up eating dumplings, and the couple were already making their own at home.
 When I ask what kind of dumplings they were making, they tell me that they "used to do a lot of prawn pot stickers" and "siu mai."

-Even the most casual dim sum fan would recognise siu mai—its pale pink mix of minced pork and prawns is steamed inside an wrinkly, paper-thin wrapper, the top left open and unfolded—and garnished with a circular orange speck (either crab roe or a dot of raw carrot).
-My Neighbours the Dumplings' is particularly good—delicate and fresh-tasting.
+Even the most casual dim sum fan would recognize siu mai—its pale pink mixture of minced pork and shrimp is steamed inside a wrinkly, paper-thin wrapper, the top left open and unfolded—and garnished with a circular orange speck (either crab roe or a dot of raw carrot).
+My Neighbors the Dumplings' is delicate and fresh.

 "We were looking for people to help because we were in the house trying to roll dumplings ourselves, just the two of us.
 We had so many other things we needed to do," says Wharton.
-"It's such a nightmare, logistically, to make fresh dumplings every day!
-It's so time-consuming, we were rolling 8,000 dumplings a week!"
+"It's such a nightmare logistically to make fresh dumplings every day!
+It's so time-consuming, and we were rolling 8,000 dumplings a week!"